craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Northeastern Central/Gambleum.md

 ---

 # Holding Tags
-Prosperity:
+Prosperity: Rich
-Population:
+Population: Growing
-Defenses:
+Defenses: Garrison
 Other Tags:

 # Description
-Any sort of local lore...
+Along with farming, Gambleum's main export is chance.
+They also are a important import/export city for the materials produced in the [[Actstow Hills]].

 ## Physicality of the Holding

 ## Population Distribution